FrankReiser/ReiserRT_FlyingPhasor/README.md

 ![Figure 3](graphics/figure3.svg)

-As can be seen, the legacy method has in excess of 300 dB of spur free dynamic range as would be expected.
-It also has a slightly tighter skirt than the FlyingPhasor but, this detail is noted just above our noise floor.
+The legacy method also has in excess of 300 dB of spur free dynamic range as would be expected.
+It has a slightly tighter skirt than the FlyingPhasor but, the FlyingPhasor skirt is reasonably within the noise floor of the legacy method.
 The FlyingPhasor generator noise floor actually looks better than the legacy method.
+It is more uniformly distributed across the spectrum.
+It also lacks the periodic spurs seen in the legacy method.
 Benchmarking indicates that the FlyingPhasor tone generator is approximately a factor of 5 times faster than the legacy method and is comparable in spur free dynamic range.
 You be the judge.

 # Interface Compatibility
 This component has been tested to be interface-able with C++20 compiles.
 Note that the compiled library code